ryashpal/EHR-QC-Tutorials/docs/source/process.rst

 Help menu
 ~~~~~~~~~

-To display the help menu of the OMOP-CDM migration utility.
+To display the help menu;

 .. code-block:: console